-If you have any questions about the report or need additional financial information about the District, please contact the Director of Business Services, College Station ISD, 1812 Welsh Avenue, College Station, Texas, 77840.
+If you have any questions about the report or need additional financial information about the District, please contact the Chief Financial Officer, College Station ISD, 1812 Welsh Avenue, College Station, Texas, 77840.
 A copy of this report is available through the District's website, www.csisd.org.